 After injuries forced him to retire, he turned his attention back to his home country, where poached shark fins for soup were decimating world shark populations.
 Working with a nonprofit called WildAid, Yao has used his popularity to educate his fellow Chinese people about the problems with shark fin soup, reducing its consumption by 50 percent in just two years.

 Perhaps you've seen a Little Free Library in your neighborhood—a box atop a pole that looks a bit like a large birdhouse but is full of books.
-Anyone can take or leave a book for free.
+Anyone leave a book or take one for free.
 Since 2009 when Todd Bol started a nonprofit to install these free book exchanges, the number of Libraries has grown from 100 in 2011 to 6,000 in 2013 to 75,000 in 2018.
-The 75,000th Library was recently placed in Jenks, Ohio, giving local citizens greater access to books.
-“We believe everyone has the right to read,” says Bol, “and we want to help make that a reality.”
+In 2022, the organization surpassed 150,000 registered Libraries in more than 120 countries worldwide.

 We all know baby animals are adorable, but sometimes their names as just as cute as their appearance.
 For example, baby puffins are called "pufflings."
 A kit is a baby fox—or a baby beaver (and might also be called a pup).
 A baby swan is a cygnet or a flapper.
 And finally, this author's favorite—while it's not official in a scientific sense, baby platypuses are commonly called platypups or puggles!

 19. A motorcycle "gang" helps children cope with trauma.